faraazahmad/shellrb/CONTRIBUTING.md

 ```
 this package file is called, (quite simply) `pwd.rb` and its test file, `pwd_spec.rb` will be placed inside `spec/packages`.

+# Code Style Guide
+The code style guide is an important guide for contributors in any project.
+ShellRB will now be following the community driven Ruby coding style guide.
+You can check it out [here](https://github.com/bbatsov/ruby-style-guide).

+Any previous code that was written will be converted to this style guide.

+## Reporting style violations
+You can report any code style violations by opening an issue with the label `code-style`.

 ## Test files
 ##### "What do I test?"
 Divide your package's functionality into parts that do specific tasks, as methods of their class.
 Then individually test those methods, and then finally test the `main` method of the class.
 Here's an example of the tests for the `cd` command: